rozek/aframe-within-svelte/README.md

 While the underlying execution models of A-Frame and Svelte differ completely, their use of the DOM as a common data base ensures a fairly smooth interaction.

 This repository illustrates how to integrate A-Frame entities, components and systems into a Svelte application - and how to use Svelte to implement custom A-Frame entities, components and systems.
+As you will see, it's quite simple.

 ### Teminology ###